VictorFDiniz/VictorFDiniz/README.md

 Full Stack Developer from São Paulo, Brazil.
 I began programming with Java in 2015, starting with the "Java Progressivo" course.
 In 2017, I had my first contact with Linux when I began studying pentest.
 In the middle of 2018, I started studying web development.
 Since then, I have studied HTML/CSS, JavaScript, Java, Bootstrap, TypeScript, Shell Script, Linux, Docker, React, React Native, and Next.js.
-Currently, I am delving deeper into Python for automation and Java for backend development.
+Currently, I am delving deeper into Python for backend development

 __________________________________________________________________________________________________________________
 <div align="center">